gshipley/summitlab14/Chapters/12-Managing_applications.md

 ##**Viewing application details**

 All of the details about an application can be viewed by the *rhc app show* command.
-This command will list when the application was created, unique identifier of the application, git URL, SSH URL, and other details as shown below:
+This command will list when the application was created, the unique identifier of the application, Git URL, SSH URL, and other details as shown below:

 	$ rhc app show firstphp